-The Structural Equation Model (SEM) path diagram, which illustrates the relationships between Positive Influence (PI) and Negative Influence (NI), demonstrates the substantial impact of social media on student behavior.
+The Structural Equation Model (SEM) path diagram, which shows the connections between Positive Influence (PI) and Negative Influence (NI), shows that social media has a big effect on how students act.
 The statement "social media websites have improved my social and moral behavior towards society" (PI4) demonstrates a significant relationship with a standardized factor loading of .83, and Positive Influence is measured through seven indicators.
 Conversely, an additional indicator (PI7) exhibits a weakened correlation with a loading of .37.
-This implies that, although social media can have a beneficial effect on the social and moral behavior of students, the extent of this influence is contingent upon the specific aspects of their experiences
+This implies that, although social media can have a beneficial effect on the social and moral behavior of students, the extent of this influence is contingent upon the specific aspects of their experiences.